Table of contents | |

-Emotional Intelligence
+Emotional Intelligence | |

-Emotional Intelligence (EI) It refers to the ability to perceive, control and evaluate emotions.
+It refers to the ability to perceive, control and evaluate emotions.
 Some researchers suggest that emotional intelligence can be learned and strengthened, while others claim it to be an inborn characteristic.

-Since 1990, Peter Salovey and John D Mayer have been the leading researchers on emotional intelligence.
+Since 1990, Peter Salovey and John D Mayerhave been the leading researchers on emotional intelligence.
 In their influential article ‘Emotional Intelligence’ in 1990, they defined emotional intelligence as, “the subset of social intelligence that involves the ability to monitor one’s own and others’ feelings and emotions, to discriminate among them and to use this information to guide one’s thinking and action”.

 (ii) Advantages to organisations The benefits to the organisations of having emotionally intelligent people are numerous.
 Emotionally intelligent people are more confident, more motivated, more committed to the purpose of their organisation and better able to apply their unique skills to the tasks at hand.
 In addition they are comparatively more willing to share their creative ideas, the emotionally intelligent people build better relationships both with colleagues and clients.

-(i) Perceiving emotions The first step in understanding emotions is to perceive them accurately.
+EI has four important factors that help to become an expert in EI.
+These factors are :(i) Perceiving emotionsThe first step in understanding emotions is to perceive them accurately.
 In many cases, this might involve understanding non-verbal signals, such as body language and facial expressions.

 (ii) Reasoning with emotions The next step involves using emotions to promote thinking and cognitive activity.
-Emotions help to prioritise what we pay attention and react to, we respond emotionally to the things that garner our attention.
+Emotions help to prioritise what we pay attention to and react to, we respond emotionally to the things that garner our attention.

-(iii) Understanding emotions The emotions that we perceive can carry a wide variety of meanings.
+(iii) Understanding emotionsThe emotions that we perceive can carry a wide variety of meanings.
 If someone is expressing angry emotions, the observer must interpret the cause of their anger and what it might mean.
 To illustrate, if your boss is acting angrily, it might mean that he/she is dissatisfied with your work; or it could be because he/she had some bitter experience from you etc.

-(iv) Managing emotions The ability to manage emotions effectively is a key part of emotional intelligence.
+(iv) Managing emotionsThe ability to manage emotions effectively is a key part of emotional intelligence.
 Regulating emotions, responding appropriately and responding to the emotions of others are all important aspects of emotional management.

 (a) start speaking loudly when your room-mate is studying to give him a lesson